 The best short-term strategy to reduce our greenhouse gas emissions incorporates a mix of equipment and production efficiency improvements.
-In 2024, we will continue our work to improve the efficiency of our dryers and boilers, to rationalize our production processes, and, in some cases, to redesign our products, all to reduce our scope 1 emissions.
+In 2025, we will build upon the work we did in 2024 to improve the efficiency of our dryers and boilers, to rationalize our production processes, and, in some cases, to redesign our products, all to reduce our scope 1 emissions.
 We are also exploring a regulatory change that could help our efforts.
-Currently (as discussed elsewhere), all of the synthetic colors we manufacture for use in food or pharmaceutical applications in the U.S. need to be certified by the FDA.
-The existing regulations require us to dry all of these colors before submitting them to the FDA.
-In many cases, after the FDA certifies the colors, we re-liquefy them for use in our customers' applications.
-If the FDA would instead certify liquid samples, we think we could achieve significant reductions in our scope 1 and scope 2 emissions at our St. Louis Color facility.
-However, changing federal regulations is a long and uncertain process.
+Currently (as discussed elsewhere), every batch of synthetic color we manufacture for use in food, pharmaceutical, and cosmetic applications in the U.S. must be certified by the FDA to make sure it meets purity specifications before it can be used.
+The existing regulations require us to dry these colors into a powder before submitting samples to the FDA.
+In some cases, after the FDA certifies a color, we will process that color into a non-watersoluble format (i.e., a "lake") to allow the color to be used in certain customer applications.
+The laking process requires re-liquefying the certified powdered color.
+If, in these cases, the FDA would instead let us certify only the finished lake product, the original drying process would be unnecessary.
+As a result, we believe we could achieve significant reductions in our scope 1 and scope 2 emissions associated with making these products at our St. Louis Color facility.
+We are currently working with FDA on the testing methodology and regulatory changes that would be necessary to allow this concept to proceed.

-We are not precisely sure how much we will be able to reduce our scope 1 emissions as a result of the efforts described above.
+We are not precisely sure how much we will be able to reduce our scope I emissions as a result of the efforts described above.

 We would hope to get at least a 30% reduction by 2030.
 However, we simply cannot say with any reasonable degree of certainty given the massive complexity of the problem.